Ali Dehbashi

 Ali Dehbashi (علی دهباشی) is an Iranian journalist, Iranologist, researcher and writer.
-He is the writer and editor in chief of Bukhara magazine, a periodical magazine on arts and culture in Persian published in Tehran.
+He is the writer and editor-in-chief of Bukhara magazine, a periodical magazine on arts and culture in Persian published in Tehran.

 Ali Dehbashi is a member of Societas Iranologica Europaea (European Iranian Studies Society), and has attended many meetings in its periodical conferences in different universities and cultural centers all over the world.

+In 2014, Ali Dehbashi was prosecuted for publishing content against Islamic values in the Bukhara Literary Journal.